-• Leading market positions in key segments and products.
+Leading market positions in key segments and products.

-The Bank is the second largest privately owned bank in Turkey by assets, with leading market positions in Turkey in credit cards (with a market share of 19.4% in credit card volume as of 30 September 2019).
+The Group is the fourth largest privately owned bank in Turkey by assets, with leading market positions in Turkey in credit cards, asset management, brokerage, leasing and factoring.

 • Robust and customer-oriented balance sheet.